Notes from the team

 Read the post → -

-What is a knowledge base in plain English: the difference between a knowledge base and a database, the kinds that exist, and why a slow one isn't really one.
+What is a knowledge base in plain English: a clear definition, the four kinds that exist, the difference from a database, and the test a useful one has to pass.

-what is a knowledge base · knowledge base article · knowledge base articles
+what is a knowledge base · knowledge base definition · knowledge base meaning

 Read the post →